mrisney/navbar-links-app/README.md

 </div>
 ```

 Now we can test the our application in the browser, just type  `ng serve`  in the terminal.
-Or, we could use `ng serve --open` and force a new browser window to open, showing the http://localhost:4200 - which is typically the endpoint the Angular serves an app, while doing development.
+Or, we could use `ng serve --open` and force a new browser window to open,
+Bringing up the URL  http://localhost:4200
+which is typically the endpoint the Angular serves an app, while doing development.